 Junction 10, formerly known as Ten Mile Junction, is as old as Bukit Panjang Plaza.
 It appeals to families with kids because there are numerous enrichment centres located there, such as Kumon and The Ballet School, among others.

 The food options here are more limited, but there’s a Fitness First gym and Teo Heng KTV Studio that draw a wider crowd during non-family-peak hours.

 Hillion Mall is the new kid on the block, opened in early 2017 with a 24-hour Fairprice.
 It’s directly connected to the integrated bus interchange and Bukit Panjang MRT station.

 It’s the place to go if you don’t know what to eat.
-Restaurants like Dian Xiao Er and A-One Claypot are great for families.
-And there’s Maki-San, Tori-Q and Sushi Express which are popular options among the younger crowd.
+Restaurants such as Dian Xiao Er and A-One Claypot are great for families.
+And there’s Maki-San, Tori-Q, and Sushi Express which are popular options among the younger crowd.

 I Love Yoo! – serving traditional breakfasts of porridge, you tiao, and fritters

 The open area in front of the mall is also home to events such as free Zumba sessions, pasar malams, farmers markets, and mini fun fairs.

 While Bukit Panjang residents face the same struggles as others living in the West – such as longer commutes to work or school – our district does have its fair share of unique qualities that make it a joy to live in.
 And our proximity to numerous nature parks, including the largest one in Singapore, is great for those who enjoy being in the outdoors during the weekends.